 My argument has two further implications for future research.
 I have focused on one measure of size: the number of participants.
-Arguably this variable is most appropriate when explaining the origins of protest, as it measures the number of individual decisions to participate.
-When using protest as an explanation for subsequent outcomes, however, participant-days-incorporating the second dimension, duration-could be preferable.
-There are alternative measures of size, such as severity (e.g. Carter 1986), which also deserve further examination.
-The point of my argument is not to impose one single variable for all theoretical purposes, but to encourage the investigation of size.
+Arguably, this variable is most appropriate when explaining the origins of protest, as it measures the number of individual decisions to participate.
+When using protest as an explanation for subsequent outcomes, however, participantdays-incorporating the second dimension, duration-could be preferable.
+There are alternative measures of size, such as severity (e.g., Carter 1986), which also deserve further examination.
+The point of my argument is not to impose one single variable for all theoretical purposes but to encourage the investigation of size.

 The size distribution of protest events has implications beyond method.
 A significant task for theory is to explain why most protest events are small while a few are huge.
 One simple explanation is that this distribution reflects the division between populations of potential protesters.
-The population of cities, for example, follows a power law with $\alpha$ of 2 (Rozenfeld, Rybski, Gabaix, and Makse 2011).
-Thus the distribution of riot arrests is partly a function of the distribution of nonwhites; the heavy tail is significantly diminished when arrests are divided by population.
-Evaluating this explanation for other types of protest is more complicated, because it is hard to conceive of pre-existing population divisions for strikes though the distribution of workers by industry or occupation could be considered-or for demonstrations.
+The population of cities, for example, follows a power law with α of 2 (Rozenfeld et al. 2011).
+Thus, the distribution of riot arrests is partly a function of the distribution of population; the heavy tail is significantly diminished when arrests are expressed per capita.
+Evaluating this explanation for other types of protest is more complicated, because it is hard to conceive of preexisting population divisions for strikes-though the distribution of workers by industry or occupation could be considered-or for demonstrations.
 A second explanation is that the size distribution reveals something about the process generating protest events.
 Biggs (2005b) argues for positive feedback: for an event in progress, the larger it becomes, the more likely people are to join it.
-This kind of process synonymous with cumulative advantage or preferential attachment-is often used to explain heavy-tailed size distributions (e.g. Seguin in press).
+This kind of process-synonymous with cumulative advantage or preferential attachment-is often used to explain heavy-tailed size distributions (e.g., Seguin 2016).
 Other models of the generative process are also possible.
-For violent attacks, a model of the fusion and fission of insurgent groups predicts the distribution of fatalities (Johnson et al. 2006; Clauset and Weigel 2010).
+For violent attacks, a model of the fusion and fission of insurgent groups predicts the distribution of fatalities (Clauset and Weigel 2010; Johnson et al. 2006).
 Modeling the size of protest events is a promising avenue for future research.